nasa/SROMPy/docs/example.rst

 Example - Spring Mass System
 =============================

-This example will use SROMPy to simulate a spring-mass system with random spring stiffness (:ref:`spring-mass`).
-The example covers modeling the random stiffness using a Beta random variable in SROMPy, generating a SROM to represent the stiffness, then propagating uncertainty though the model to obtain the distribution for maximum displacement.
-The SROM solution will be compared to standard Monte Carlo simulation.
+This example provides a simple demonstration of SROMPy functionality.
+The goal is to estimate the maximum displacement of a spring-mass system with random stiffness using the SROM approach and compare the solution to Monte Carlo simulation.
+The example covers all steps for computing a solution using SROMs using SROMPy, including defining a random input parameter (spring stiffness) using a SROMPy target random variable, modeling the random input using a SROM, and propagating the uncertainty through a computational model (spring mass numerical integrator) to a quantity of interest (max. displacement).
+The full source code for this example can be found in the SROMPy repository: ``/SROMPy/examples/spring_mass/run_spring_mass_1D.py``

 .. _spring-mass: